dannhek/CourseraDatSci_RepRsh_Project1/PA1.md

 ```
 ## [1] 08:35:00
 ```
-So on average, activity peaks between 0.3576389 and 0.3611111 with an average of 206 steps during that 5 minute period.
+So on average, activity peaks between 08:35:00 AM and 08:40:00 AM with an average of 206.2 steps during that 5 minute period.

 ## Imputing missing values
 In the two previous examples, we just ignored NA values, but what if we were to calculate the NA values based on the surrounding data?